-College football fans require a baseline of channels, including ESPN, Fox, NBC, ABC, Fox Sports 1 and TNT (TNT airs a first-round playoff game).
-If your team is in the ACC, Big Ten or SEC, you’ll also need that conference’s network.
+College football fans require a baseline of channels, including ESPN, Fox, NBC, ABC, Fox Sports 1, and TNT.
+You'll also need that conference's network if your team is in the ACC, Big Ten or SEC.
 Here’s a look at which streaming services give you the options you need:

 ---|---|---|---|---|---|